Are We in a Recession?

 In March, the market was in free-fall and no one knew where the bottom was.
 There were massive plunges, big enough to trip the kill switch three times in a single week.
 All the headlines seem bad.
-You can hardly blame the average person from thinking that we are about to plunge headlong into a depression.
+You can hardly blame the average person for thinking that we are about to plunge headlong into a depression.

-Many people are unaware of the actual terms of a depression, correction, or recession.
+Many people are unaware of the actual terms of depression, correction, or recession.
 I’ll explain what each term means and which one we are experiencing.

 What is a Correction?